The Great Spiritual Lessons Every Child Should Learn

 "Why would someone shoot other people they don't know?"

-Whether trying to make sense of the human heart or the mysteries of the universe, children are asking us to help them integrate this information into their world view.
+Whether trying to make sense of the human heart or the mysteries of the universe, children are asking us to help them integrate the confusing information they see and hear into their world view.
 It's fine to say you don't know the answer to everything, to wonder together, to grieve, and to search together for answers.
 But it's important to communicate to your child that tragedy does not just fall out of the sky.
 Even if we can't see the reason, there are reasons for the things that happen.

 So you might explain an act of violence by saying something like this: